necopinus/necopinus.xyz/digital-orrery/2018-04-09-telluride-co-and-the-black-canyon-of-the-gunnison.md

 ![A black-and-white photo of a mountain road winding along a valley next to a tree-lined creek](assets/2018-04-09-telluride-co-and-the-black-canyon-of-the-gunnison-02.webp)

-Looking southeast towards Trico Peak from near Telluride’s cemetery.
+Looking southeast towards Trico Peak from near Telluride's cemetery.

 ![A mountain cemetery](../photography/assets/2018-04-07-cemetery.webp)

-Telluride’s cemetery.
+Telluride's cemetery.

 ![Three tall fins of red rock on top of a low mountain ridge, silhouetted by a gray winter sky](assets/2018-04-09-telluride-co-and-the-black-canyon-of-the-gunnison-04.webp)